Matt-Eva/material-ui-demo/README.md

 ### Setting Default Styles

-We're going to want to set up some default styles to ensure that MUI's library of components works correctly.
-It's likely a good idea to set up default styles like this regardless of whether or not you're working with a CSS library, as it will make styling easier and allow you to set some basic themes for your webpage.
+We're going to want to set up some default styles to make styling our webpage a little easier.
+It's likely a good idea to set up default styles like this regardless of whether or not you're working with a CSS library, although it's not necessary.

 First, we're going to want to clear away all of the CSS styles in `App.css` and `index.css` that were created when we ran `create-react-app`.
 Then, we're going to want to add our default styles in index.css that will apply to every JSX element in our application.
 We can do this by using the universal selector `*`.
 Here are the following styles we'll want to set: